 Our hands-on Slime Science Kit for Kids is complete with all the slime ingredients you need - including lab-quality chemicals, containers, and instructions for making the first two types of slime listed below - simple slime (putty-like texture) and super slime (clear & gooey).
 To make glooze (slimy & ooze-like) and oobleck (resembles quicksand), simply add kitchen staples, like corn starch, skim milk, vinegar, and baking soda!

 1. Simple & Easy Slime Recipe

-This version of slime (or Gak) is made of glue and Borax.
+This version of slime (also called Gak and Glue Slime) is made of glue and Borax.
 This is a fast & easy recipe!

 What You Do: